1. What is the International Food Information Council Foundation?

 - Reports: We report on the latest research on food safety and nutrition and communicate the state of the science in clear, easy-to-understand language.

-- News Media Resource: We provide science-based information to the media and refer news reporters to experts on a variety of nutrition and food safety topics.
+- News Media Resource: We provide science-based information to the media and refer news reporters to experts on a variety of nutrition, health, and food safety topics.

-- Conferences and Events: We bring diverse stakeholders together in a variety of forums to share information and improve understanding of nutrition and food safety issues.
+- Conferences and Events: We bring diverse stakeholders together in a variety of forums to share information and improve understanding of nutrition, health, and food safety issues.

 - Professional Education Provider: We provide Continuing Professional Education (CPE) programs for health and nutrition professionals.
-We are an approved provider for American Dietetic Association (ADA) CPE programs.
+We are an approved provider for the Academy of Nutrition and Dietetics (AND) CPE programs.
 We have developed a series of Commission on Dietetic Registration-approved CPE programs on subjects relating to food, nutrition, communications, food safety, food biotechnology and a host of other topics.
-For a list of available CPE programs see: http://www.cdrnet.org
+For a list of available CPE programs, see: http://www.cdrnet.org.

-- Partnerships: We partner with many other credible organizations in a variety of ways to advance the public understanding of health, nutrition and food safety.
+- Partnerships and Collaborations: We partner and collaborate with many other credible organizations in a variety of ways to advance the public understanding of health, nutrition and food safety.

 4. How does the International Food Information Council Foundation work with the news media?

 Our media team helps journalists and bloggers who are writing about health, nutrition and food safety.
 For example, we connect journalists with credentialed experts.
 We help reporters understand what the public thinks about food safety and nutrition topics (by sharing the results of our consumer attitudinal research).
-We can arrange briefings on the latest in food safety and nutrition information.
-We organize Web casts that share new insights.
+We arrange briefings on the latest in food safety, health, and nutrition information.
+We organize webcasts that share new insights.
 We send alerts to journalists to help add context to breaking issues.
 We work to ensure accuracy and correct misinformation in the blogosphere.
 Through a past partnership with the Harvard School of Public Health, we offer tools to help journalists understand and accurately report on emerging science on nutrition, food safety, and health.
 Contact our media relations department at 202-296-6540 or firstname.lastname@example.org.
-Go to the News Room.

 6. How is the International Food Information Council Foundation organized and staffed?